krmehe-uporto/wallfollower_ws/README.md

 - a bigger "Ç" with thick walls
 - a bigger but thin "Ç" shape

-The robot after having reached the endpoint, waits for 2 seconds, then respawns to a random location arounf the center of the map.
+The robot after having reached the endpoint, waits for 2 seconds, then respawns to a random location around the center of the map.